ashx-aj/social/README.md

 # social
-A social media app developed using flutter
+A social media ui app developed using flutter